GoogleChrome/developer.chrome.com/site/en/_partials/privacy-sandbox/videos/ps-may-22.md

 <strong>Latest docs:</strong> [What is the Privacy sandbox?](/docs/privacy-sandbox/overview/)

 At Google I/O 2022, Rowan Merewood from the Chrome team spoke about the Privacy Sandbox, the pros and cons of third-party content, and how the Privacy Sandbox addresses these issues.
-Finally, he detailed how this model applies to cookies so you can prepare for upcoming changes.
 {% endColumn %}
 {% endColumns %}